ccpu/storybook-addon-playwright/README.md

 ## How it works

 This add-on is basically an interface between playwright and storybook stories.
-Add-on executes user instruction on the page provided in configuration file.
-It will save the user instruction in a json file saved next to the story file.
+Add-on executes user instruction on the page provided in configuration.

+Instructions created by user will save in a json file next to the story file. therefore its available for the next load.

 This add-on consist of there parts: